TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 The Baron's Daughter.

 The carriage stopped in the village center.
-Opening the door, a maid came out and held the door for Josee, who carried her own umbrella.
+Opening the door, a maid came out and held the door for Josee, who carried her umbrella.

 She wore a long red skirt, a long-sleeved white shirt, a leather corset, and a white capelet on her shoulder.
 Putting her arms to the back, she caressed her buttocks.